nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/configuration-and-infrastructure/migrating-configurations-and-properties.md

 The properties discussed here can be updated after database upgrade.
 Migrating properties involves these things:

+* Updating your `liferay.home` property, if you changed it
 * Using [Blade CLI](https://help.liferay.com/hc/en-us/articles/360029147071-Blade-CLI) to report property changes
 * Converting properties to OSGi configurations
 * Special property migration considerations